Why Are the Lines on the Roads Yellow?

 It’s one of the first things you learn in driving school—or maybe you even learn it before driving school, just from observation.
 On the road, white lines separate vehicles going in the same direction, and yellow lines separate vehicles going in different directions.
 But how were those specific colors chosen?

 If you guessed that it has to do with the color contrast with the dark-colored road, you have the right idea.
 But it’s not just because of the contrast with the road—it’s because of the visibility of the color yellow in general, according to Kelsey Mays, senior consumer affairs editor of Cars.com.
 Even from the earliest days of road transportation, “yellow was recognized…as a highly visible color,” Mays told Reader’s Digest.
 “There are manuals from as early as the 1920s that noted yellow was one of the most visible colors.”
 Yellow’s visibility is also part of the reason it gets a prominent spot in our tri-colored traffic lights.
-Find out exactly why those are red, yellow, and green.
+Find out why exactly are traffic light colors red, yellow and green.

 The first-ever Manual of Uniform Control Devices for Streets and Highways, published in 1935 in hopes of providing some standardization to road markings, offered three separate options for the colors of lane dividers.
 Those colors were white, yellow, and, of all things, black.
 Of those three, different jurisdictions could choose “whichever color had the most contrast with the road,” Mays explains.